EmberExperts/ember-custom-actions/README.md

 export default JSONAPISerializer.extend();
 ```
 #### `normalizeOperation`
-You can define how your outgoing data should be serialized.
+You can define how your outgoing data should be serialized

-Example of data:
+Exemplary data:
 ```js
 {
   firstParam: 'My Name',
   colors: { rubyRed: 1, blueFish: 3 }
 }
 ```
-using a `dasherize` transformer our request data will be look like:
+After using a `dasherize` transformer our request data will turn into:

 ```js
 {